infoqualitylab/Tagger_Evaluation/README.md

 https://doi.org/10.1093/jamia/ocu025

 ## Key Background
-•	This work is part of our NIH-funded grant project, Text Mining Pipeline to Accelerate Systematic Reviews in Evidence-Based Medicine, which runs through 2020: http://ischool.illinois.edu/research/projects/text-mining-pipeline-accelerate-systematic-reviews-evidence-based-medicine
+•	This work is part of our NIH-funded grant project (R01LM010817), Text Mining Pipeline to Accelerate Systematic Reviews in Evidence-Based Medicine, which runs through 2021: http://ischool.illinois.edu/research/projects/text-mining-pipeline-accelerate-systematic-reviews-evidence-based-medicine

 •	Systematic review is a process for synthesizing literature: